josh-helpert/elder-syntax/docs/base.markdown

   c
 ```

-### Multiple parents
+### Multiple Parents

-When we say tree syntax it's really about describing the natural structure is tree like.

-It's possible to describe data which isn't a tree like a some graphs:
+Combining our syntaxes thus far we are also able to model some simple graphs:
 ```
 a
 b, c